lmoraes95/Data_Streaming/README.md

     'password': 'postgrespassword'
 }

-You will also need to create your own table
+You will also need to create your own table named "revenue"

 Follow the image below:
 ![alt text](tables.png)